I'm So Excited!: Plot

-Mr. Más (José Luis Torrijo), another First Class passenger, visits the cockpit to offer his help, because he knows that something is wrong with the plane.
+Mr. Más, another First Class passenger, visits the cockpit to offer his help, because he knows that something is wrong with the plane.
 León forgot to clear all the chocks after Jessi's accident, and one of them has gotten tangled up with the landing gear.
 The plane will not be able to land with its wheels down.

-When Norma finds out that the Economy passengers have been drugged, she becomes more determined to lodge a formal complaint.
-She wakes a sleeping passenger, Ricardo Galán (Guillermo Toledo), and asks him to sign her letter of complaint.
-Ricardo asks to use the phone, and he calls Alba (Paz Vega).
+When Norma discovers that the Economy passengers have been drugged, she becomes more determined to lodge a formal complaint.
+She wakes a sleeping passenger, Ricardo Galán, and asks him to sign her letter of complaint.
+Ricardo asks to use the phone, and he calls Alba.
 The plane's phone is malfunctioning, however, so everyone can hear the other side of the conversation over the cabin's speakers.

 Alba has climbed onto the ledge of the Segovia Viaduct in Madrid, when her phone rings with Ricardo's call.
 She is relieved to hear from him, but as she tries to climb back to safety, she drops her phone.
-It falls into the basket of Ruth (Blanca Suárez), who is riding a bicycle under the viaduct.
+It falls into the basket of Ruth, who is riding a bicycle under the viaduct.
 She picks up the phone and is astonished to hear the voice of her ex-lover Ricardo.
 She had worked very hard to overcome the heartache of their breakup.
 Ruth realizes that Alba had thrown all of Ricardo's things out of her apartment window before attempting suicide.
 Ruth gathers Ricardo's things while Alba is taken by ambulance for psychiatric treatment.

 On board the plane, the flight attendants try to distract the passengers, who know that their lives are in danger.
-They perform a dance routine to The Pointer Sisters' "I'm So Excited", and then they mix a batch of Valencia cocktails.
+They perform a dance routine to the Pointer Sisters' "I'm So Excited", and then they mix a batch of Valencia cocktails.
 One of the passengers is smuggling a drug-filled condom in his anus.
 He gives the flight attendants some of his mescaline, and they put it into the cocktail.
 Norma enjoys her cocktail and reveals that she has a thriving dominatrix practice.
 She is horrified to learn that she has been drugged and that one of the side effects of mescaline is sexual arousal.